barionleg/ANTs_wiki/Importing-diffusion-tensor-data-from-other-software.md

 The correct convention for the tensor coordinate system is software dependent and problems usually result from the DT reconstruction reading gradient vectors (`bvecs` in FSL terminology) that are not correctly formatted.
 See [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F) and [here](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/troubleshooting.html#line-vectors-tensors-fibre-orientation-distributions-are-left-right-flipped) for discussion of this issue in FSL and [here](http://camino.cs.ucl.ac.uk/index.php?n=Tutorials.DTI) for an example using Camino.

-The ANTs program `RebaseTensorImage` can convert tensors that are stored in voxel space to physical space, and vice versa.
+The examples below describe how to convert the tensors into the correct file format for ANTs.
+The tensor orientation is handled separately and will be documented elsewhere.

 ## Examples